cavalcantegb/factory/README.md

 Factory method example from C-sharpcorner.com https://www.c-sharpcorner.com/article/factory-method-design-pattern-in-c-sharp/

 This repo contains code examples and definitions of design patterns.
-I created this while studying this concepts.
+I created this while studying these concepts.

 If it helps you, enjoy, and feel free to contact me on any questions.